Keven Stratton

-Keven J. Stratton is an American politician and a Republican member of the Utah House of Representatives representing District 48 since January 1, 2013.
-Stratton served consecutively from his April 28, 2012 appointment to fill the vacancy caused by the resignation of Stephen Sandstrom until January 1, 2013 in the District 58 seat.
+Keven J. Stratton is an American politician and a Republican member of the Utah Senate representing District 24.
+He previously represented District 58 in the Utah House of Representatives.
+Stratton was appointed in April 28, 2012, to fill the vacancy caused by the resignation of Stephen Sandstrom.
+Between 2013 and 2023 he represented district 48.
 He lives in Orem.

 Early life and education

 Stratton earned his BS in finance from Brigham Young University and his JD from its J. Reuben Clark Law School.
-He has eight children, a scoutmaster, and has owned and operated small businesses in Utah County.
-He is a real estate, business and estate-planning attorney.
-He is also a land developer and owner and operator of the Cascade Golf Course.
+He has eight children, has served as scoutmaster, and has owned and operated small businesses in Utah County.
+He is a real estate, business, and estate-planning attorney.
+He is also a land developer and was owner and operator of Cascade Golf Course before its sale and redevelopment in 2013.

 Political career

 Stratton was appointed on January 1, 2013.
-During the 2016 Legislative Session, he served on the Executive Offices and Criminal Justice Appropriations Subcommittee, the House Judiciary Committee and the House Public Utilities, Energy, and Technology Committee.
+During the 2016 Legislative Session, he served on the Executive Offices and Criminal Justice Appropriations Subcommittee, the House Judiciary Committee, and the House Public Utilities, Energy, and Technology Committee.

 He has also taken a stand in favor of morality laws such as outlawing sex outside of marriage.
 He was one of 32 Utah Republicans who voted to keep extra-marital sex illegal in Utah.

+Stratton was elected to the Utah Senate in 2024.